Pregnancy: Estimation of due date

 Naegele's rule is a standard way of calculating the due date for a pregnancy when assuming a gestational age of 280 days at childbirth.
 The rule estimates the expected date of delivery (EDD) by adding a year, subtracting three months, and adding seven days to the origin of gestational age.
 Alternatively there are mobile apps, which essentially always give consistent estimations compared to each other and correct for leap year, while pregnancy wheels made of paper can differ from each other by 7 days and generally do not correct for leap year.

 Furthermore, actual childbirth has only a certain probability of occurring within the limits of the estimated due date.
 A study of singleton live births came to the result that childbirth has a standard deviation of 14 days when gestational age is estimated by first trimester ultrasound, and 16 days when estimated directly by last menstrual period.

 Physiology

 Capacity

 Fertility and fecundity are the respective capacities to fertilize and establish a clinical pregnancy and have a live birth.
 Infertility is an impaired ability to establish a clinical pregnancy and sterility is the permanent inability to establish a clinical pregnancy.

 The capacity for pregnancy depends on the reproductive system, its development and its variation, as well as on the condition of a person.
+Anyone who has a functioning female reproductive system, regardless of intersex or transgender identity, is capable of becoming pregnant.

-Women as well as intersex and transgender people who have a functioning female reproductive system are capable of pregnancy.
-In some cases, someone might be able to produce fertilizable eggs, but might not have a womb or none that can sufficiently gestate, in which case they might find surrogacy.
+Some people are not capable of becoming pregnant, even with advanced assisted reproductive technology.
+In some cases, someone might produce viable eggs, but might not have a womb or none that can sufficiently gestate, in which case they will not be able to become pregnant or sustain the pregnancy.
+Surrogacy is their only option for having genetic children.